melissajclark/content-filtering/readme.md

 This repo is an exploration of how to filter data using HTML, CSS (SCSS) and JavaScript / jQuery.
 There's lots of plugins out there to accomplish this, but I felt like doing it myself.

 Ultimately I'll use this setup on custom WordPress themes for clients, but I like getting the basics right before switching to PHP.

-## Some Questions & Topics I Need To Figure Out

-1. How to filter for multiple attributes? (ie. user wants to view all circles that are blue)

 ------